hydrogen18/fairywren/README.rst

 HTTP
 ------
 Two seperate Python instances are launched.
-Each hosts and HTTP server.
+Each hosts a single HTTP server.
 One instance is the tracker, which is used by BitTorrent clients to exchange peers.
 The second is the web interface, which is a RESTful API for interacting with the private tracker.